Master of Arts in Teaching in Secondary EducationMajor: SE

 |(NOTE: The above three courses must be taken prior to Methods Course)|

-Mid-Point Assessment: Prior to Student Teaching: Satisfactory dispositions assessment; No lower than 2.0 in content special methods class; Within 3 credits of meeting content requirements; ECPY 607 and EDTP 501, 602, and content methods courses passed; Satisfactory mid-point teacher performance assessment (TPA); Positive recommendation from Middle/Secondary Program Committee.
+Mid-Point Assessment: Prior to Student Teaching: Satisfactory dispositions assessment; No lower than 2.0 in content methods class; within 3 credits of meeting content requirements; ECPY 607 and EDTP 501, 602, and content methods courses passed; satisfactory mid-point teacher performance assessment (TPA); positive recommendation from Middle/Secondary Program Committee; electronic documentation of 200 hours of diverse and approved field experiences.

 |EDTP 503 Developing Cross-Cultural Competence1||3|